 About Jeff Bush

-Jeff is a 27-year veteran of the financial industry.
-During a 10-year career at Merrill Lynch he was responsible for providing, through 7500 financial advisors, creative investment strategies and effective risk mitigation approaches to private and corporate clients across the US.
-By the end of his career on Wall Street, he was managing a $50+ billion business.
-Before that, Jeff was the youngest managing partner in the 150-year history of The New England Financial, an investment and tax risk consulting firm.
-He began his career at Principal Financial Group, where he handled complex underwriting issues before moving into the areas of research and development.
+Jeff is a 30+ year veteran of the financial industry.
+By the end of his career on Wall Street, he was managing a $50+ billion sales organization.
+Before that, Jeff was the youngest managing partner in the 150-year history of The New England Financial.

-Jeff holds a Bachelor of Science degree in Business Administration and Management with emphasis in accounting and philosophy from William Jewell College.
+Jeff holds a bachelor’s degree in Business Administration/Management with an emphasis in Accounting, computers, and philosophy from William Jewell College.

-Jeff’s dedication, forward thinking, and strategic abilities have resulted in performance records, industry awards, and leadership accolades.
-His real reward, however, comes from helping others reach their professional and personal goals.
+Jeff’s dedication, forward thinking, and strategic abilities have resulted in performance records, industry awards, and industry accolades.

 Andy discusses the impact of the new tax law on individuals and families.